FLAMEGPU/docs/flamegpu/api.rst

 Host Simulation Hooks
 =====================

 Host simulation hooks functions which are executed outside of the main simulation iteration.
-More specifically they are called by CPU code, but are able to execute GPU Runtime Host Functions \cef{????}.
-Host simulation Hooks are defined in the dynamically created file `simulation.cu`.
+More specifically they are called by CPU code during certain stages of the simulation execution.
+Host simulation Hooks should be defined in your `functions.c` file and should also be registered in the model description.
 There are numerous hook points (*init*, *step* and *exit*) which can are be explained in the proceeding sections.

 Initialisation Functions (API)
 ------------------------